LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 {% if custom_twrp_download %}
 {{ custom_twrp_download }}
 {% else %}
-1. Download a custom recovery - you can download [TWRP](https://twrp.me/Devices/), simply search for your device on that page and download the corresponding recovery file, named something like `twrp-3.0.0-{{ site.data.devices[page.device].codename }}.img`.
+1. Download a custom recovery - you can download [TWRP](https://twrp.me/Devices/).
+Simply search for your device on that page and download the latest recovery file, named something like `twrp-x.x.x-x-{{ site.data.devices[page.device].codename }}.img`.
 {% endif %}
 2. Power off the your device and connect the USB adapter to the computer (but not to the device, yet).
 3. Boot into download mode: